-The provision for income taxes increased during the three months ended March 31, 2023, compared to the corresponding period in 2022.
-The increase was largely driven by the increase in pretax income and the decrease in tax loss and credit carry forwards available in the United States to offset taxable income.
-The mandatory capitalization and amortization of research and development expenses in the United States was required starting January 1, 2022, by the Tax Cuts and Jobs Act, which has resulted in income tax expense in the United States for both periods.
+The provision for income taxes decreased during the three months ended September 29, 2023 and increased during the nine months ended September 29, 2023, compared to the corresponding periods in 2022.
+The decrease in provision for income taxes for the three months ended September 29, 2023 was largely driven by the pre-tax loss in the current fiscal quarter, which resulted in a tax benefit.
+The increase in provision for income taxes for the nine months ended September 29, 2023 was driven by a decrease in tax loss and credit carry forwards available in the United States to offset taxable income.
+The mandatory capitalization and amortization of research and development expenses in the United States was required starting January 1, 2022 by the Tax Cuts and Jobs Act, which has resulted in income tax expense in the United States for both periods.

-Seament Financial Results
+Segment Financial Results